rozeraize/pizero-slidetop-combined/README.md

 # Footnote

-1. I am currently still working on the 3d models, but I'm making screw mounts for both the Orange Pi Zero 2W (or any SBC of the same dimensions) and for the slightly larger RADXA Zero 2 Pro.
+1. I am currently still working on the 3d models, but I've made screw mounts for both the Orange Pi Zero 2W (or any SBC of the same dimensions) and for the slightly larger RADXA Zero 2 Pro.

 # Problems
 1. Since I've opted for the cheapest and smallest bluetooth keyboard and touchpad I could find, the touchpad quality is horrible.
 I would recommend slowing down the touchpad speed on whichever desktop environment you are running.